Barefoot Hiking: No Shoes, No Boots

-Barefoot hiking is a unique therapeutic process that stimulates the entire human organism.
-Hikers take the process slowly as they walk across lush meadows and deep green forests.
-Some find walking in the dust, on stone or in streams an electrifying experience for the body and the spirit.
+Barefoot hiking is a therapeutic process that stimulates the entire human body.
+Hikers take the process slowly as they walk across lush meadows and through deep green forests.
+Some even walk on dust, stone, or in streams.
+They find it electrifying for the body and the spirit.

 Have you ever had a foot massage?
 Then, you understand the benefits of having areas of your feet massaged.
 Barefoot hiking is like a foot massage.
 The process improves your body's circulation and completely relaxes you.

 You are in the vast outdoors with fresh air and vibrant life.
-The feet exposed to the natural habitat with all the body's nerve endings reaching out through the feet and out towards nature, literally breathing.
+Your feet exposed to the natural habitat with all the body's nerve endings reaching out through the feet and out towards nature, literally breathing.

 - It is healthy for your feet to go barefoot.